 All privately fostered children will have an assessment completed following notification of the private fostering arrangement in order to assess their needs and to ascertain whether they require the provision of any additional services.
-The children social work team will carry out the initial assessment in partnership with the private fostering worker within seven days of receiving the notification.
+The Private Fostering team will carry out the initial assessment within seven working days of receiving the notification.

 The Private Fostering social worker will assess the suitability of the private foster carer and their household within 42 days of notification.
-They will also be responsible, with the child's social worker for seeing and meeting with the child, monitoring the arrangement and for providing the necessary support.
+They will also be responsible, for seeing and meeting with the child, monitoring the arrangement and for providing the necessary support.
+If there are identified safeguarding concerns then the Private Fostering social worker will work in parallel with the child's allocated social worker who will be responsible for the CIN or CP element.